 - encouraging privacy compliance by increasing awareness and knowledge of privacy rights and obligations, and deterring contravening conduct

-- promoting public confidence in the regulatory activities of the OAIC, by publicising actions taken to address privacy breaches and deal with entities that are not complying with privacy obligations, and
+- promoting public confidence in the regulatory activities of the OAIC, by publicising actions taken to address privacy breaches and deal with entities that are not complying with privacy obligations or compelling relevant non-complying entities to do so, and

 - ensuring transparency and accountability around the OAIC’s use of its privacy regulatory powers.